Investigating and Improving Latent Density Segmentation Models for Aleatoric Uncertainty Quantification in Medical Imaging: Theoretical Background

-Furthermore, past literature has made mention of enhancing the posterior density by augmentation of Normalizing Flows~\cite{rezende2015variational}, which was proposed to enhance the expressivity and complexity of the posterior distribution.
+Furthermore, past literature has made mention of enhancing the posterior density by augmentation of Normalizing Flows~\cite{rezende2015variational}, which was proposed to enhance the expressivity and complexity of the posterior distribution to reduce the amortization gap~\cite{cremer2018inference}.
 This has shown to improve the PU-Net~\cite{valiuddin2021improving, selvan2020uncertainty}.
 Nevertheless, it has been argued in previous works that the mean-field Gaussian assumption in the VAE is not necessarily the cause for the failure to learn the ground-truth manifold~\cite{dai2019diagnosing}.
-Additionally, the complexity of the posterior density is limited by the Normally-distributed prior density, which will be used during testing.
-Thus, further exploration on the influence of the NF-augmented posterior on the prior density is required.
+Thus, further exploration on the effects on a NF-augmented posterior is required.